Water-Engine/water/README.md

 - All includes should be logically grouped
 - Never use `using namespace std`
 - If you need a std_lib include, place them in `pch.hpp` under the corresponding category, do not include them in any other hpp or cpp files
+- Do not abuse ternary operators, though there are plenty of situations where their use is acceptable

 # Contributing
 This project's source code and build system is designed such that it can be run on any major platform assuming you have the correct tools installed.
 To confirm cross-platform behavior, GitHub Actions runs the project's build and test system on Windows, Linux, and macOS.
 This project is compiled using the GNU Compiler Collection's g++ compiler, and formatting is done through clang-format.
 Building this repository on your own should be as simple as running `make`.
 Please follow the project's formatting guides, and call `make fmt` on code that you contribute.
 Please do not push AI-generated code.
 This project should be a learning experience, not a copy-paste speedrun.
 Additional learning resources can be found in [READING.md](READING.md).
 If you aren't a main contributor, please open a pull request against the main branch when contributing.